LinkedInAttic/sensei/README.md

 ## Why is this called sensei-forked?

-I don't want you to confuse this for for the real project [linkedin/sensei](/linkedin/sensei) which is where all the cool kids hang out.
+I don't want you to confuse this for for the real project [linkedin/sensei](/linkedin/sensei) which is where all the cool kids hang out and you should too.

+This facility is only here temporarily to help you out and getting you experiencing SenseiDB like it's supposed to be... without any pain.